So, you made it past the first few dates! Now what?

 - Go to a comedy club

-- Attend a Meetup group you are both interested in attending
+- Attend a Meetup group on a topic you are both interested in

 - Meditate together or with a group (silently or listening to a guided meditation) and share your experiences.